 \section{Summary}

-In this work, we present the constraints on the cosmological parameters from the clusters of galaxies detected in the first \erosita's All-Sky survey in the Western Galactic Hemisphere through galaxy cluster mass function.
+In this work, we present the constraints on the cosmological parameters from the clusters of galaxies detected in the first \erosita's All-Sky survey in the western Galactic hemisphere through galaxy cluster mass function.
 We employ the X-ray count rate of the 5259 confirmed clusters of galaxies, the largest pure ICM-selected sample to date, in the redshift range of 0.1--0.8.
 The photometric redshifts are measured self-consistently using the Legacy Survey South DR10 data covering a 12,791~deg${^2}$ area.
 The mass indicator X-ray observable, count-rate, is measured from the \erass survey by reprocessing the X-ray data with advanced analysis, including rigorous background subtraction, the correction for the Galactic absorption, and the sophisticated ICM modeling.
 The mass calibration between the count rate and weak lensing shear signal from the three large area surveys (DES, HSC, and KiDS) with overlapping footprints of 4968~deg${^2}$ is utilized in this work.
 In this common area, we use the shear information of a total of 2348 clusters of galaxies in mass calibration likelihood to fine-tune the mass to X-ray observable relation.
 The sample's selection effects and left-over contamination are fully accounted for in the probability distribution obtained from the \erosita's digital twin in a Bayesian inference forward modeling procedure.
-Our strategy, combined with higher statistical precision ensured by the \erosita All-Sky survey, leads to better-controlled systematic uncertainties than those available in previous literature works and allows reliable and stringent constraints on the cosmological parameters.
+Our strategy, combined with higher statistical precision ensured by the \erosita All-Sky survey, leads to better-controlled systematic uncertainties than those available in previous literature works.
+Thus, it allows for reliable and stringent constraints to be placed on the cosmological parameters.

-We build scaling relations between the X-ray count rate and the weak lensing mass for the clusters in the common footprint with DES, KiDS, and HSC.
+We built scaling relations between the X-ray count rate and the weak lensing mass for the clusters in the common footprint with DES, KiDS, and HSC.
 We find that the slope and normalization of the relation are consistent with the studies in the literature utilizing the count rate and luminosity at the $1\sigma$ level.
-Finally, we highlight that the scaling relation scatter is orthogonal to all constrained cosmological parameters, indicating that reducing the mass-to-count rate scatter, although affecting the mass reconstruction, will not improve our cosmological results significantly, because it is the precision, and not the value, that matters.
+Finally, we highlight that the scaling relation scatter is orthogonal to all constrained cosmological parameters, indicating that reducing the mass-to-count rate scatter (while affecting the mass reconstruction) does not improve our cosmological results significantly because it is the precision (and not the value) that matters.